 - Are there any tax benefits for the premium paid? – No tax deduction can be claimed on the premiums paid for Personal Accident covers.

-- Is the insurance coverage available worldwide? – Yes, coverage under PA policy is worldwide.
+- Is the insurance coverage available worldwide? – Yes, coverage under PA policy is generally available worldwide.
 However, claims, if any, will be paid in Indian currency.

 - Is medical checkup compulsory to take PA insurance cover? – Generally no medical test or examination is required to take Personal Accident policy (but it can be mandatory depending on the policyholder’s age / occupation).